eclipse-ditto/ditto-examples/mqtt-iwatch-ssl/README.md

 # Eclipse-Ditto-MQTT-iWatch-SSL
-This example presents how to configure Ditto to be able update things via MQTT with SSL.
-We will create an iWatch from a WoT TM (Web of Things Thing Model) in this example.
-Our Digital Twin will be updated via MQTT, using synthetic data.
+In this tutorial, we'll illustrate how to configure Ditto to securely update 'Things' via MQTT with SSL, forming a robust IoT system.
+For demonstration purposes, we'll create an 'iWatch' from a WoT TM (Web of Things Thing Model).
+Our Digital Twin will then be updated using synthetic data relayed through MQTT.

-In this tutorial, we will ensure data security in traffic with two-factor authentication (`Username and Password` + `Certificates`).
+The crux of this configuration is its security, achieved through dual authentication mechanisms: `Username and Password`, and `Certificates`.
+The details of these mechanisms are as follows:

+* `Username and Password`: This is the first layer of our dual authentication process.
+It involves the traditional method of using a known username and password to gain access.

+* `Certificates`: This involves using two types of SSL certificates:

+	* A `self-signed server certificate for the MQTT broker`: This certificate is used to establish a TLS encrypted connection with the MQTT broker.
+Since it is self-signed, a special configuration is needed to 'trust' this certificate, a process we will guide you through.
+	* A `client certificate for Ditto`: This certificate authenticates the Ditto connection to the MQTT broker, ensuring a secure interaction between Ditto and the broker.
+By using dual authentication mechanisms, we add an extra layer of security, enhancing the reliability of our IoT system.
+By the conclusion of this tutorial, you'll understand how these mechanisms work in harmony to facilitate secure updates to your Digital Twin via MQTT.

 # Requirements
 1. Clone Ditto: ```git clone https://github.com/eclipse-ditto/ditto.git```